alexanderjacks/congress115/README.md

 #### :rocket: If you wish to deploy this sandbox to firebase:
 - follow the ':construction:' steps

+- DELETE the .firebaserc file in this project's root directory

 - create a new project at [console.firebase.google.com](firebase) called my_trendy_app_name
 - ```npm install firebase-tools && firebase login```
 - login to firebase